macexx/openvpn-as/README.md

-Running on the latest Phusion release (ubuntu 14.04), with OpenVPN AS 2.1.2.
+Running on the latest Phusion release (ubuntu 16.04), with OpenVPN AS 2.1.2.

+Username and Password "admin / openvpn"

 **Pull image**